Both the input and output of a command can be redirected:

 The process list is run with its input or output connected to a FIFO or some file in /dev/fd.
 The name of this file is passed as an argument to the current command as the result of the expansion.
 If the

-<(list) form is used, the file passed as an argument should be read to obtain the output of list.
-Note that no space can
+<(list)form is used, the file passed as an argument should be read to obtain the output of list.
+Note that no space can appear between the

 When available, process substitution is performed simultaneously with parameter and variable expansion, command substitution, and arithmetic expansion.